 You will be prompted for confirmation before any changes are made, then returned to the serial configuration menu.
 As with other configuration options, accepting changes will delete any SLIP or terminal configuration for the specified serial device.
-This data is stored in files names serialraw, in the /etc/sysconfig directory.
-These files are read and used by the /etc/sysconfig/serialcfg.sh script at boot time.

 View serial settings